playportal-studio/PPSDK-Android/README.md

 	});
 ```
 ## Friends
-* Call the following method to retrieve a user's friend's list:
+* A user's friends can be retrieved using the following method:
 ```
+    ppsdk.getFriendsProfiles(
 ```